vshjxyz/dota2match/README.md

-dota2match
+Dota 2 match
 ==========

-just a node app to make you do better picks
+*The readme will be there when the app will actually do something*